rayfen12/Final-Project/GYP_Edits/README.md

 * Heroku

 ### Visualization:
 User will make a selection from the search dropdown menu, type desired search value and hit “Go” button.
-For example below we will select “handle” and type “realonaldtrump” in the input field.
+For example below we will select “handle” and type “realdonaldtrump” in the input field.
 Once the request is executed the app will update the page.

 ![search](images/search.swf)